-The city is already seeing the effects of climate change, and these effects are projected to become more pronounced in the coming decades.
+Chatham County and the city of Savannah are already seeing the effects of climate change, and these effects are projected to become more pronounced in the coming decades.
 Impacts will include more and stronger storms, more drought, more frequent extreme heat events, rising sea levels, and more localized flooding.
-Recognizing what specific changes might be projected for the city is essential to planning the community's future land use.
+Recognizing what specific changes might be projected is essential to planning the community's future land use.